Headless agents with the default import

 - examples/minimal — the 10-line example end-to-end.

-- examples/support-agent — Lite SDK + filesystem-mounted knowledge base.
+- examples/support-agent — minimal entrypoint + filesystem-mounted knowledge base.

 - SDK entrypoints, runtimes, and targets — how the choices fit together.